-We are well into August, which could mean a few different things:
+August in Edinburgh could mean a few things:

-You are enjoying your 2-week summer holiday somewhere sunny, sipping your 2nd mojito next to a pool, in which case
+That you are enjoying your summer holiday somewhere sunny, sipping your 2nd mojito next to a pool, in which case

 you are stuck in traffic, irritated towards everything and everyone because you live in Edinburgh and FRINGE HAS OFFICIALLY STARTED !!!